-Please see Appendix D for Call2Recycle's audited financial statements, which detail the total EHFs collected in PEI to fund the program, the amount spent to operate and call(2)recycle® administer the program, and the amount spent on public education, awareness, and communication.
+Please see Appendix D for Call2Recycle's audited financial statements, which detail the total EHFs collected in PEI to fund the program, the amount spent to operate and administer the program, and the amount spent on public education, awareness, and communication.
 The program does not provide recycling incentives, therefore none are disclosed in the financial statements.